From Heritage to Present Future –

 Systems Solutions for Sustainable Development

-The Bertalanffy Center for the Study of Systems Science (BCSSS) is an Austrian independent research institute that is internationally acknowledged as an ambassador for the systems science heritage and present state-of-the-art applied systems research.
+The Bertalanffy Center for the Study of Systems Science (BCSSS) is an Austrian independent research and knowledge transfer institute that is internationally acknowledged as an ambassador for the systems science heritage and present state-of-the-art applied systems research.

 The research teams of the Center are dedicated to advance systems concepts and approaches towards innovative solutions for a sustainable development.